arnauorriols/multitaskOS/feature-journal.md

 25. I can edit the title of an existing job
 26. I can see how much time I have been working on a job every day in a graph
 27. I can Install the app as a native Android app (PWA)
+28. I can easily see the version of the app in the UI